magomimmo/modern-cljs/doc/tutorial-11.md

      (listen-internal! content type listener false false)))
 ```

-This is were you can find a beautiful clojure-ish programming style.
+Here is were you can find a beautiful clojure-ish programming style.
 It
 uses the anonymous reification idiom to attach predefined protocols
 (i.e. `Event` and `ILookup`) to any data/structured data you want.
 Take
 your time to study it.
 I promise you will be rewarded.